John Dean: Firing by Nixon

 Coupled with his sense of distance from Nixon's inner circle, the "Berlin Wall" of advisors Haldeman and Ehrlichman, Dean sensed he was going to become the Watergate scapegoat and returned to Washington without completing his report.
-Nixon fired Dean on April 30, the same day he announced the resignations of Haldeman and Ehrlichman and US Attorney General Richard Kleindienst.
+Nixon fired Dean on April 30, 1973, the same day he announced the resignations of Haldeman and Ehrlichman and US Attorney General Richard Kleindienst.

 When Nixon learned that Dean had begun cooperating with federal prosecutors, he pressed Kleindienst not to give Dean immunity from prosecution, telling him that Dean was lying to the Justice Department about his conversations with the president.
 On April 17, 1973, Nixon told Assistant Attorney General Henry Petersen (who was overseeing the Watergate investigation) that he did not want any member of the White House to be granted immunity from prosecution.
 Petersen informed Nixon that this could cause problems for the prosecution of the case, but Nixon publicly announced his position that evening.
-It was alleged that Nixon's motivation for preventing Dean from getting immunity was to prevent him from testifying against key Nixon aides and Nixon himself.